-Simplifying your formatting isn’t just about making your website sleeker and more aesthetically appealing.
+Simplifying your formatting using any top eCommerce website builders isn’t just about making your website sleeker and more aesthetically appealing.
 It can also decrease loading time.
 The majority of your page’s loading time comes from making HTTP requests for each element on the webpage.
 These elements come from fancy graphics, fonts, styles, icons, and other scripts.

 Add Key Touch Points